Lightstreamer/Lightstreamer-lib-node-adapter/README.md

 * [Lightstreamer Chat Demo adapter for Node](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-node "Lightstreamer Chat Demo adapter for Node")

 ## Lightstreamer Compatibility Notes ##
+Compatible with Adapter Remoting Infrastructure since Server version 7.3.
-Compatible with Adapter Remoting Infrastructure since Server version 7.0 (corresponding to Adapter Remoting Infrastructure 1.8).
+- For a version of this library compatible with Adapter Remoting Infrastructure for Server version 7.0 (corresponding to Adapter Remoting Infrastructure 1.8), please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-lib-node-adapter/tree/version-1.5.3).
 - For a version of this library compatible with Adapter Remoting Infrastructure for Server version 6.0 (corresponding to Adapter Remoting Infrastructure 1.7), please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-lib-node-adapter/tree/version-1.3.4).
 - For a version of this library compatible with Adapter Remoting Infrastructure for Server version 5.1 (corresponding to Adapter Remoting Infrastructure 1.4.3), please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-lib-node-adapter/tree/version-1.0.2).